Zuraitulnasibah/Cemas/README.md

 7. Try adding the PWA to home screen

 ### Notes
-All pages still in testing/sample mode :smile: , once okay, page will be generate
+All pages still in testing/sample mode 😄 , once okay, page will be generate